Picasso and Vollard: the contrasted relationship between the genius and the artist in an exhibition in Venice

 Thanks to his unerring keen eye and his bravery, Vollard took a centre stage role in the affirmation of modern art between the end of the XIX century and 1939, the year of his death, promoting the vanguards with the biggest European and American collectors.

-In Venice famous Picasso works will be on show that were commissioned by Vollard, such as the 30 etchings with animals for the Histoire Naturelle of Buffon, the Chefs d’oeuvre inconnue of Balzac and the etchings of the Saltimbanchi painted during 1904 and 1905, in which a series of circus artists, such as acrobats, clowns and ballerinas, are a reminiscence of the precariousness of the Parisian life.
+Vollards interests for little known or censured artists made him become a true pioneer: Vollard organised the first monographic exhibition on Paul Czanne and he was the first to offer the young Picasso the possibility to expose in his gallery.
+This signalled the beginning of the complex relationship that involved Picasso and Vollard for nearly forty years: Vollard not only sold Picassos works to great collectors, but he ordered and printed some of Picassos biggest graphic works.
+In Venice famous Picasso works will be on show that were commissioned by Vollard, such as the 30 etchings with animals for the Histoire Naturelle of Buffon, the Chefs doeuvre inconnue of Balzac and the etchings of the Saltimbanchi painted during 1904 and 1905, in which a series of circus artists, such as acrobats, clowns and ballerinas, are a reminiscence of the precariousness of the Parisian life.

 In this Venice exhibition there will also be the wonderful Suite Vollard, considered the best example of the collaboration between Picasso and Vollard.

 Painted by Picasso between 1930 and 1937, the Suite Vollard is composed of 100 incisions, amongst them 3 portraits of Vollard in which Picasso tries to represent the complex personality of the merchant.

 Despite at first sight the Vollard collection seems like a collection of unmatched juxtapositions, a more accurate analysis of these Picassos works reveals a large formal and conceptual consistency, on top of Picassos extraordinary artistic aptitude and versatility.